Last Updated: February 22, 2025

 Most school, work, and public library computers have lists of blocked websites that could be harmful, inappropriate, or hamper productivity.

-While this kind of restriction can be argued as justified, there are certain cases where you might need access to a site that’s on your school or work’s blocklist.
+While this kind of restriction can be argued as justified, there are certain cases where you might need access to a site on your school or work’s blocklist.
 For instance, your employer or educational institution may have blocked all news websites, deeming them a hindrance to productivity.

 Public institutions also sometimes block streaming services, as they require a lot of bandwidth and can cause issues for other users.